drweb86/butil/help/Readme.Binaries.md

 OS: Application is tested on Ubuntu 23.10+ .
 Probably it might work on other linux distributions as well.

-You need to install **Microsoft .Net Runtime 7.0**

-a.
-Open **Terminal**.

-b.
-Execute `sudo apt-get install -y dotnet-runtime-7.0`.

 You need to have installed **Igor Pavlov's 7-zip** (or be available in any folder inside environment variable PATH):

 a.
 Open **Terminal**.

 b.
 Execute `sudo apt-get install -y 7zip`.

-You need to have installed **Microsoft Powershell** (or be available in any folder inside environment variable PATH):

-a.
-Open https://www.linuxcapable.com/how-to-install-powershell-on-ubuntu-linux/ , follow instructions for your Ubuntu version.

-b.
-Reboot.

 ### Executables